Yusuf Yasin: Personal life and death

 Yasin married twice and had eight children, five sons and three daughters.
 One of his sons, Anas Yasin, was Saudi ambassador to the United Nations, India, and Turkey.
 His other son, Hassan Yasin, was the advisor to the former Saudi foreign minister Saud bin Faisal Al Saud.

 Yusuf Yasin died of cardiac arrest in Dhahran on 19 April 1962.
+However, an Egyptian newspaper Al Akhbar reported that Yasin was badly injured in an assassination attempt and died one day after the incident.

 Legacy

 Joseph A. Kechichian wrote a book about Yusuf Yasin: The Arab Nationalist Advisor.
 Shaykh Yusuf Yassin of Sa’udi Arabia, which was released in December 2021.